Creating a bucket

 To upload your data to Amazon S3, you must first create an Amazon S3 bucket in one of the AWS Regions.
 When you create a bucket, you must choose a bucket name and Region.
 You can optionally choose other storage management options for the bucket.
 After you create a bucket, you cannot change the bucket name or Region.
 For information about naming buckets, see Bucket naming rules.

 The AWS account that creates the bucket owns it.
 You can upload any number of objects to the bucket.
 By default, you can create up to 100 buckets in each of your AWS accounts.
-If you need more buckets, you can increase your account bucket limit to a maximum of 1,000 buckets by submitting a service limit increase.
-To learn how to submit a bucket limit increase, see AWS service quotas in the AWS General Reference.
-You can store any number of objects in a bucket.
+If you need more buckets, you can submit a quota increase request for your account.
+To learn how to submit an increase, see AWS service quotas in the AWS General Reference.

 You can use the Amazon S3 console, Amazon S3 APIs, AWS CLI, or AWS SDKs to create a bucket.
 For more information about the permissions required to create a bucket, see CreateBucket in the Amazon Simple Storage Service API Reference.